parisholley/node-control-flow/README.md

 	},
 	_doThingOne: function(var1, flow){
 		// we have access to the var1 object from our context
-		// flow is always injected as the last argument
+		// flow is always in the context, does not have to be the last parameter

 		flow.next();
 	},